Singpurwala/Singpurwala/README.md

 I am a Full Stack Developer

 - 🌱 Learning Swift
-- :book: Worked Extensively with Angular and React
+- :book: Worked Extensively with Angular and C# .net
 - 📫 How to reach me: singpurwalakevin@gmail.com

 ###